mikey-no/nhrl-tool/README.md

 1. Make the code run more reliable - current un handled parse error (file name with single quote causes and error)
 2. Maket the code run more quickly
 3. Fully test (whatever this means)
-4. Confirm if the database table structure is correct I added an addtional files to each table for id for my own primary key
+4. Confirm if the database table structure is correct I added an addtional field to each table for id for my own primary key

 **Build**
 The applications is built using the following: